AlexanderBeaucage/BrainStation-Capstone/README.txt

 The third notebook is `Making The Recommendation System.ipynb`.
 In this notebook I begin to create the recommendation system and use it to make a recommendation.

+The dataset.csv is the original data set that I clean and preprocess.

+Cleandata.csv is cleaned version of the original data set.